 116 123 (Freephone number)

 Provides confidential emotional support for those experiencing feelings of distress or despair, including suicidal feelings.
-The helpline 116 123 is available 24 hours a day and you can also contact them by email (email@example.com) or letter.
-In some areas face to face appointments are available.
+The helpline is available 24 hours a day, 7 days a week, and you can also contact them by email (firstname.lastname@example.org) or letter.
+In some areas, face-to-face appointments are available.

 0300 304 7000

 Friends and family may be unaware of how you really feel.
 Talking to someone you trust can really help.
-If you don’t have family and friends that you can talk to, or you would prefer to speak to someone outside of your family and friends, try social networking websites such as Gingerbread’s online forums (www.gingerbread.org.uk/forum), www.netmums.com or www.dad.info, where you can chat to other parents.
+If you don’t have family and friends that you can talk to, or you would prefer to speak to someone outside of your family and friends, try social networks such as Gingerbread’s online forums, Netmums or Dad.info, where you can chat to other parents.

 01455 883 300